V-Shape Face & Jaw Slimming

 One might think that the only solution is to have it surgically contoured, but injections can also help shape it to some degree.

-Here are the commonly asked questions when it comes to enhancing the shape of your jaw with a non-surgical Square Jaw Reduction.
+Here are the commonly asked questions when it comes to enhancing the shape of your jaw with a V-Shape Face and Jaw Slimming procedure at Dr Tyng Tan Aesthetics and Hair Clinic.

 The reduction of a square jaw to create a V-shape can be achieved using surgical and non-surgical methods.
 Surgical jaw reduction involves an incision inside the mouth to remove the outer layer of the enlarged mandible or jawbone, narrowing the contours of the jaw.
 However, this can involve complications like the loss of sensation on the lower lips and teeth.

-On the other hand, the non-surgical Square Jaw Reduction procedure involves a simpler process of injecting a measured amount of solution to relax the jaw muscles.
-This weakens the masseter muscle, which reduces its size over a period of time.
+On the other hand, the non-surgical approach to square jaw reduction involves a simpler process which forgoes incisions, bleeding, and downtime.
+It involves injecting a measured solution that relaxes the jaw muscles.
+It targets the masseter muscle, in particular, reducing its size over a period of time.
+By doing so, this gradually creates an inverted triangular profile to the lower half of the face.

-Your doctor will initially assess whether you are a good candidate for a non-surgical Square Jaw Reduction procedure.
+Your doctor will initially assess whether you are a good candidate for a V-Shape Face and Jaw Slimming procedure.
 After your thorough evaluation, few tiny injections will be administered to predetermined areas of the jaw.
 This will help relax the jaw muscles, reduce it in size and make it slimmer.

-The non-surgical Square Jaw Reduction procedure is ideal for patients who have a prominent jawline due to masseter hypertrophy.
+The non-surgical jaw reduction procedure is ideal for patients who have a prominent jawline due to masseter hypertrophy.
 The treatment, however, is not appropriate for those who have a pronounced jawline due to an enlarged mandible or jawbone.
 In this case, the surgical method may be recommended.

-While a V-shape and contoured face is sought after among women, the non-surgical Square Jaw Reduction treatment can also be done on men who also wish to balance their facial features.
+While a V-shape and contoured face is sought after among women, the face slimming treatment can also be done on men who also wish to balance their facial features.

 It should be noted that pregnant and breastfeeding women, as well as individuals who have dental conditions and neuromuscular disorders, are advised against the procedure.